-- Wafer Thickness, this value only governs the starting camera height and does not affect the actual dicing of your sample. - Tape Thickness, the tape we provide is 0.09 mm (90 μ m) thick.
-This value only governs the starting camera height and does not affect the actual dicing of your sample. - 5.
-Click on the "Air" section of the recipe navigation tree to get to the 'General' tab for your recipe.
-If the navigation tree is not expanded, click on the + symbol.
-There are seven parameters you need to enter in the 'General' tab:
+- Workpiece Thickness.
+This value only governs the starting camera height and does not affect the actual dicing of your sample. - Tape Thickness.
+The tape we provide is 0.09 mm (90 μm) thick.
+This value only governs the starting camera height and does not affect the actual dicing of your sample. - 6.
+Next is the 'Cut' section of the recipe.
+This section is broken down into 2+ columns; General and Blocks.
+Blocks are the angles you will be making your cuts at.
+So, for example 'Block 1 0' would be for cuts on your first angle and at 0 degrees. - 7.
+For the General column of the Cut section there are 6 parameters you need to enter: